WICG/local-peer-to-peer/EXPLAINER.md

 - Least privilege principle, permission granted one device to one site
 - Pairing individual device requires at least a user action
 - User informed when the device is connected
-- Disconnect automatically when no activity for 10 minutes
+- Disconnect automatically when no activity for 10 minutes, users may need connections to persist longer than 10 minutes for certain use cases
-- Per-session basis authorization: Colleagues, friends, family members or the user themselves can authorize the “content pull request” on the device that can allow pulls for one session (10 minutes).
+- Per-session basis authorization: Colleagues, friends, family members or the user themselves can authorize the “content pull request” on the device that can allow pulls for one session (10 minutes)

 ## Considered Alternatives